 You will get a free visa that lasts for 30 days to survey the Indonesian market, as long as you do not engage in any business activities that generate income.
 This free visa cannot be extended and it is a single-entry visa.

-Visa run is not recommended if you are planning to stay for more than 30 days because you will risk being denied into Indonesia if this is done too often.
+A visa run is not recommended if you are planning to stay for more than 30 days.
+You will risk being denied into Indonesia if you do it too often.

-Instead, if you plan to stay for more than 30 days but fewer than 60 days, here are your options as an Indian coming to Indonesia:
+If you plan to stay for more than 30 days but fewer than 60 days, here are your options:

 Social and Cultural Visa